sveltejs/sapper/site/content/migrating/01-migrating.md

 #### Importing Sapper

-Your app is now built to `src/node_modules/@sapper` — this allows you to easily import it from anywhere in your source code.
+Your app's runtime is now built to `src/node_modules/@sapper` — this allows you to easily import it from anywhere in your source code.
 Update your `server.js`...

 ```diff
 // src/server.js